blurtechlegacy/sexsquare-frontend/README.md

 Before starting work on the project, it is recommended that you familiarize yourself with the document [CONTRIBUTION.md](CONTRIBUTION.md)

 `yarn install` - install dependencies.
-`npm run start` - runs the app in the development mode.
+`npm start` - runs the app in the development mode.
 `npm run build` - builds the app for production to the build folder.
 `npm run test` - launches the test runner in the interactive watch mode.
 `npm run eject` - this command will remove the single build dependency from your project.